TISWHORDweb/sbtv_server/README.md

 # view (hux-assessment-backend)

-A simple web application that allows users to save video information
+A simple web application that allows users to save talent information

 ## Installation